hringriin/dotfiles/readme.md

 ## INSTALL ALL (?)

-This script will do quite a few things, primarily in regard of installing necessary applications.
-But there are some things to do manually, though.
+~~This script will do quite a few things, primarily in regard of installing necessary applications.
+But there are some things to do manually, though.~~

+Actually, this script is quite broken, I do not recommend to use it.

 ### Install mandatory programmes